anitabee/hello-mcp/README.md

 ### Running the Server

-To start the MCP server:

 ```bash
 go run main.go
 ```

-This will register the `get_forecast` and `get_alerts` tools and start the server.
+This registers the `get_forecast` and `get_alerts` tools and starts the server.
+In most cases, you would integrate with a client such as Claude, which handles starting the server for you (see [Configuration](#configuration))

 ### Example Tool: Get Weather Forecast